l1nd53y/MVZPortfolio/module-projects/mod-2/RESTful-API-Auth/README.md

 - [x] Log in to the API
 - [x] Encrypt sensitive info in the database
 - [x] Protect info from unauthorized users
-- [x] As an unauthorized User, see a message that user does not have access to API
 - [x] As potential User, be able to sign up for API
 - [x] Be granted authorization to API as a signed-up User